 Ms. Waugh has litigated cases in over a dozen West Virginia Counties and has argued and won many cases before the West Virginia Supreme Court.
 She has published articles in law journals including those published by Yale University and the Journal of Legal Education.
 She has conducted dozens of seminars on legal issues through groups such as West Virginia Continuing Legal Education, Association Conflict Resolution and the Virginia Mediation Network.

-Ms. Waugh is married with three children.
+Ms. Waugh is married with three children and resides in the Shenandoah Valley.
 She enjoys being active and has completed three marathons, a metric century bicycle event and six triathlons.

 April Byers is a native of the Eastern Panhandle, April is a graduate from Jefferson High school and Shepherd University.
 April enjoys being a mother of a pre-schooler and volunteering with her church and community.
 She lives in Martinsburg with her husband and young daughter.